 3. Make Some Sachets

-Using little organza bags you can find at any craft or party store (usually filled and used for party favors), fill ’em up with more of those laundry scents and tie at the top.
-You can tuck those under seats or other little nooks and crannies.
+Use little organza bags you can find at any craft or party store as car sachets.
+Fill them up with those laundry scents and tie at the top.
+You can tuck these under the seats or inside other nooks and crannies.

 4. DIY Spray

 Grab a small spray bottle from the drug store.
-Add some rubbing alcohol and a few drops of your favorite essential oils, plus a pinch of salt.
+Add some rubbing alcohol and a few drops of your favorite essential oils plus a pinch of salt.
 Whenever the car gets stinky, just spray the odors away.
+Here are some more DIY air fresheners that work.

-At the craft store, pick up some felt balls and connect with with a needle and thread.
-Drop on some essential oils, then tie a ribbon around it and hang it from your rearview window.
-Add more oils as needed.
-Just make sure it’s small so it doesn’t obstruct your view.
-Some local laws don’t even allow you to hang things here, so it never hurts to check on that.
+At the craft store, pick up some felt balls.
+Sew them together with a needle and thread.
+Drop on some essential oils, then tie a ribbon around it and hang it from your rear-view window.
+As the scent dissipates, add more scented oils.

 7. Get Crafty with Herbs

-You can make little bandana bags, or use the same organza bags you see above.
-This time, fill them with your favorite dried herbs, spices, teas, and more.
+Use the same organza bags you see above.
+This time, fill them with your favorite dried herbs, spices, teas and more.
 Tuck them anywhere or hang from your mirror.

 8. Get Rid of the Source